 Toyota, governments make major investment in Ontario assembly plants

-July 5, 2011 by With files from the Canadian Press
+By With files from the Canadian Press

 Toyota Canada, along with the Ontario and federal governments, will invest $545 million to increase productivity at the automaker’s Cambridge and Woodstock assembly plants, a move the province says will secure 6,500 jobs.